mcmillanpl/Technical-Writing-Portfolio/README.md

 # Technical Writing Portfolio

 ## Professional Overview
-I am a senior technical writer and product specialist with over a decade of experience across the Salesforce/Conga ecosystems, industrial power systems, and enterprise IT services.
-My expertise lies in translating complex enterprise workflows—from REST APIs and "Docs-as-Code" methodologies to mission-critical hardware specifications—into clear, actionable documentation.
+I am a Lead Technical Writer and Documentation Product Owner with over a decade of experience driving content strategy across industrial power systems, enterprise IT, and SaaS ecosystems.
+I specialize in transforming complex technical workflows—ranging from REST APIs and Docs-as-Code methodologies to mission-critical hardware specifications—into scalable, high-impact documentation.

-Bridging the gap between technical engineering and business value, I ensure that documentation serves as a strategic asset for developers, end-users, and stakeholders alike.
+As a strategic bridge between engineering, marketing, and legal teams, I don’t just document products; I own the documentation lifecycle.
+From architecting Jekyll and MadCap Flare environments to designing product roadmaps and prototypes, I ensure that technical content serves as a strategic asset that accelerates user adoption and meets rigorous industry standards.

 ---